cloudnativedevelopment/examples/java-kubectl/README.md

 }
 ```

-Your changes were automatically applied, no docker or kubectl required 💪!
+Your changes were automatically applied, no docker, kubectl or even a local jvm required 💪!

 *review [cnd's usage](https://github.com/okteto/cnd/docs/cli-reference.md) guide to see other commands available to help you speed you up your development.*